junxit/us-congress-bills-110/metadata.md

 - 2007-05-24 — Introduced in Senate
 - 2007-05-24 — Read twice and referred to the Committee on Environment and Public Works.
 - 2007-05-24 — Sponsor introductory remarks on measure.
 (CR S6866)
+- 2007-07-31 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2007-10-29 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 110-210.
+- 2007-10-29 — Committee on Environment and Public Works.
+Reported by Senator Boxer with amendments.
+With written report No. 110-210.
+- 2007-10-29 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 455.